ItayMoh/Mapty-project/README.md

 - Enable web location to log activities based on it.
 - Record a cycling/running activity.
 - Zoom on each activity by clicking on the activity from the list.
-- Eable delete an activity record.
+- Eble delete an activity record.

 Improving suggestions:
 - Modification of an activity